 is:open is:issue -label:"Shopware Task" -label:"Core Team"

 After choosing the task, you can solve the problem and create a pull request (PR).
-Feature requests should be discussed on our Slack channel (please see the link in README.md (opens new window)).
+Feature requests should be discussed on our Discord channel (please see the link in README.md (opens new window)).
 After the discussion, please create the issue describing your request.

 Github Project Broad is intended only for core developers.

 Please read the code of conduct and follow it in all your interactions with the project.

 Thank you for your interest and engagement! 😃

 - Conventional Commits (opens new window)

 For all of the codebase changes please create a new branch.
 Its name should fit into this template:

 <task type eg. feat, fix, chore>/<package eg. cli, client, theme, if there is a global task this part can be omitted>/<short task description is written in kebab-case>-<issue number (also optional)>, here are some examples: